fictionco/fiction/@docs/advanced/links/index.md

 ## System URLs

-From anywhere within Factor you can get the system wide urls using the `systemUrl` function:
+From anywhere within Factor you can get the system-wide URLs using the `systemUrl` function:

 ```js
 import { systemUrl } from "@factor/api"